dotnet/corefxlab/README.md

 This can result in significant performance wins for software that does a lot of text formatting for the Web, e.g. generating HTML, JSON, XML.
 See more information on this component and code samples at the [Wiki]: https://github.com/dotnet/corefxlab/wiki

+* **System.IO.FileSystem.Watcher.Polling**.
+.NET's FileSystemWatcher is low overhead, but it can miss some changes.
+This is acceptable in many scenarios, but in some it is not.
+This component allows to monitory directory changes by polling, and so will never miss a change.
+It is optimized to minimize allocations when no changes are detected.
+In fact, it does not allocate anything on the GC heap when there are not changes detected.

 More libraries are coming soon.
 Stay tuned!

 [blog post]: http://blogs.msdn.com/b/dotnet/archive/2014/11/12/net-core-is-open-source.aspx